btmannin5132/teach/readme.md

 Publish:
 $`ghp-import -n -p -f _build/html`

-There is also a makefile in the main directory that will complete this for you as needed.
+There is also a makefile in the main directory that will complete this as needed.